Next: Generic Programs, Previous: Generalities about Autoconf tests, Up: Existing Tests [Contents][Index]

 These macros check for particular programs—whether they exist, and in some cases whether they support certain features.

-to the first one that is found.
+order, and set output variable AWK to the first one that is found.

-first because that is reported to be the
+It tries gawk first because that is reported to be the

 best implementation.
 The result can be overridden by setting the

-or the cache variable ac_cv_prog_AWK
+variable AWK or the cache variable ac_cv_prog_AWK.

 Using this macro is sufficient to avoid the pitfalls of traditional

-(see Limitations of Usual Tools).
+awk (see Limitations of Usual Tools).

-Look for the best available grep
+Look for the best available grep or ggrep that accepts the

 longest input lines possible, and that supports multiple -e options.

-Set the output variable GREP
+Set the output variable GREP to whatever is chosen.

 See Limitations of Usual Tools, for more information about